annanda/calmed_dataset_run_ffmpeg/README.md

 ## Licence

-This repository is released under dual-licencing:

-For non-commercial use of the Software, it is released under the [GPL-3.0 License](LICENSE.md).
+This repository is released under the [GPL-3.0 License](LICENSE.md).

 ----